Subgaussian 1-cocycles on discrete groups: Introduction

 and $K(s,t)$ is the Gromov form given by

+Here $\psi(s)\neq 0$ in the linear combination implies that $E_{\Fix} f =0$.
+We remark that $\Ga^\psi(f,f)$ and $\Ga^\psi(f^*,f^*)$ are not equal in general because of noncommutativity.
 It is clear that in this formulation \eqref{pcr21} is really a condition on the 1-cocycle (or the cn-length function) and involves no probability theory or semigroups of operators.
 However, the only way we know to prove such inequalities is to use probability in an efficient way.
 To state our main results, we need to introduce the well-known $\Ga_2$-criterion due to Bakry--Emery.
 Recall that